hyperia-sk/codecept-unittest-generator/README.md

 # Codecept UnitTest generator

-> This package allows you to generate PHPUnit tests from annotations, which you can write in your methods documentation.
+This package allows you to generate PHPUnit tests from annotations, which you can write in your methods documentation.

-> Basic usage of this package is to generate your tests skeleton (and maybe some basic tests).
+- Basic usage of this package is to generate your tests skeleton and basic tests.
-> You must check and complete all tests you generate, including the most basic methods.
+- You must check and complete all tests you generate, including the most basic methods.
-> Files to parse must declare one class, abstract class, trait or interface to be accepted.
+- Files to parse must declare one class, abstract class, trait or interface to be accepted.

 ![screenshot_2017-12-08_17-12-32-github](https://user-images.githubusercontent.com/6382002/33774260-0aaacebc-dc3b-11e7-8a97-34265a4818cc.png)